 One of the most common cancers, especially in the United States, is Skin cancer.
 Dr. Rob Nova, in the year 2015, saw the breakthroughs in computer vision and thus, wanted to utilize Artificial Intelligence in an attempt to contribute to the field of dermatology.
-The engineers at Stanford collected the dataset of patients from the dermatologists and with the help of Deep convolution neural networks (CNN) they demonstrated the classification of skin lesions, trained end-to-end from images provided as inputs.
-In this use case, they train their datasets on two orders of magnitude larger than previous datasets which consist of almost two thousand different diseases and further test its performance on 21 board-certified dermatologists.
-There are several models that are fit on the datasets and the one which gives the best accuracy is picked to make sure that there is no misclassification.
+The engineers at Stanford collected the dataset of patients from dermatologists and with the help of Deep convolution neural networks (CNN) they demonstrated the classification of skin lesions, trained end-to-end from images provided as inputs.
+In this use case, they train their datasets on two orders of magnitude larger than previous datasets which consist of almost two thousand different diseases, and further test its performance on 21 board-certified dermatologists.
+There are several models that fit on the datasets and the one which gives the best accuracy is picked to make sure that there is no misclassification.

 The process involves detecting two categories of Cancer, where the first case identifies the most common cancer and the second detects the deadliest skin cancer.
 The figure tells us different kinds of skin illnesses found in the datasets using CNN.
-This whole study successfully achieved dermatologist’s level classification at skin lesions images of skin cancer.
+This whole study successfully achieved the dermatologist’s level classification of skin lesions images of skin cancer.

 Image Source: nature.com

-Deep learning can be implemented in the study of malignancy rate where it can track the size of tumors and we can identify the metastases that might be overlooked.
+Deep learning can be implemented in the study of malignancy rates where it can track the size of tumors and we can identify the metastases that might be overlooked.
 The algorithm is fed with more CT and MRI scans and thus, the accuracy is most efficient.